-According to data from the Ministry of Housing, Communities & Local Government, in 2019 of all the new EPC certificates lodged in West Devon, only 35% were rated above C or above, and 38% in 2018, meaning many of our homes continue to be energy inefficient resulting in higher greenhouse gas emissions.
+According to data from the Ministry of Housing, Communities & Local Government, in 2019 of all the new EPC certificates lodged in South Hams, only 36% were rated above C or above, and 36% in 2018, meaning many of our homes continue to be energy inefficient resulting in higher greenhouse gas emissions.

-Fuel Poverty is also a related issue, inefficient homes can lead to excess energy bills for some of the poorest in our society and the health impacts of living in a cold or damp home can lead to cardiovascular and respiratory ill health as well as poor mental health8, dealing with climate change represent a scientific challenge as well as a social and ethical one and a response to climate change must be fair and just.
+Fuel Poverty is also a related issue, inefficient homes can lead to excess energy bills for some of the poorest in our community and the health impacts of living in a cold or damp home can lead to cardiovascular and respiratory ill health as well as poor mental health9, this illustrates how dealing with climate change represents a scientific challenge as well as a social and ethical one and that a response to climate change must be fair and just.

-We must also encourage and facilitate increased renewable energy infrastructure, renewable energy in the West Devon produced 55,914 MWh in 20189
+We must also encourage and facilitate increased renewable energy infrastructure, currently renewable energy produced in the South Hams was 131,376 MWh in 201810

-The UK continues to move towards the legally binding commitment of reducing our national carbon emissions to "net zero" greenhouse gases by 2050 (Climate Change Act 2008, 2019 Amendment) West Devon Borough Council has a commitment to reduce its own emissions to net zero by 2030.
-We have an important role through seeking developments that are well designed and which support the delivery of renewable and low carbon energy, helping people make more conscious energy choices, supporting the transition to renewable energy across the borough, improving the energy efficiency of existing development
+The UK continues to move towards the legally binding commitment of reducing our national carbon emissions to "net zero" greenhouse gases by 2050 (Climate Change Act 2008, 2019 Amendment) and South Hams District Council has a commitment to reduce its own emissions to net zero by 2030.
+We have an important role through seeking developments that are well designed and which support the delivery of renewable and low carbon energy, helping people make more conscious energy choices, supporting the transition to renewable energy across the district, improving the energy efficiency of existing development.